prestongarno/Dynamic-MVP/README.md

 This library is a:
   * solution to the issues with standard Model-View-Presenter implementation such as:
-      * difficulty maintaining full dependency inversion
+      * difficulty maintaining full dependency inversion which is usually solved by mocking/stubbing views
-      * Presentation-layer tests requiring mocks or stubs
       * boilerplate code (1:1 View to Presenter relationship)
   * annotation based library.
 Annotations are used to describe the relationship between a View and its Presenter(s)
   * compile-time annotation processor that eliminates the performance loss inherent to using Reflection (runtime) based solution, making it ideal, yet not specific to, embedded and mobile applications
   * event-driven library that also allows for re-usable event interfaces and handler implementations
   * library developed with the Android SDK specifically in mind.
-Memory leaks are not a concern as references to anonymous inner classes in the view are dropped at request and resolved at view recreation
+References to anonymous inner classes (callbacks) in the view are dropped at request and resolved at view recreation relieving presenters from ever caring about the state of the view
   * direct effort to simplify callbacks to view events asynchronously

 ***Tentative annotation definitions:***